lfoppiano/document-qa/README.md

 ## Introduction

 Question/Answering on scientific documents using LLMs: ChatGPT-3.5-turbo, GPT4, GPT4-Turbo, Mistral-7b-instruct and Zephyr-7b-beta.
-The streamlit application demonstrates the implementation of a RAG (Retrieval Augmented Generation) on scientific documents, that we are developing at NIMS (National Institute for Materials Science), in Tsukuba, Japan.
+The streamlit application demonstrates the implementation of a RAG (Retrieval Augmented Generation) on scientific documents.
 **Different to most of the projects**, we focus on scientific articles and we extract text from a structured document.
 We target only the full-text using [Grobid](https://github.com/kermitt2/grobid) which provides cleaner results than the raw PDF2Text converter (which is comparable with most of other solutions).

 Additionally, this frontend provides the visualisation of named entities on LLM responses to extract <span stype="color:yellow">physical quantities, measurements</span> (with [grobid-quantities](https://github.com/kermitt2/grobid-quantities)) and <span stype="color:blue">materials</span> mentions (with [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors)).

-The conversation is kept in memory by a buffered sliding window memory (top 4 more recent messages) and the messages are injected in the context as "previous messages".

 (The image on the right was generated with https://huggingface.co/spaces/stabilityai/stable-diffusion)

 [<img src="https://img.youtube.com/vi/M4UaYs5WKGs/hqdefault.jpg" height="300" align="right"
 />](https://www.youtube.com/embed/M4UaYs5WKGs)